Investment bank China Renaissance seeks up to $800 million in IPO: sources

 Beijing-based China Renaissance plans to raise between $600 million and $800 million, the people said, declining to be identified as the details of the offering are not yet public.

-It is targeting a valuation of between $4 billion and $5 billion, said one of the people, adding that Goldman Sachs (GS.N) and ICBC International have been hired as joint sponsors and that its debut has been tentatively scheduled for October.
+It is targeting a valuation of between $4 billion and $5 billion, said one of the people, adding that its debut has been tentatively scheduled for October.

-China Renaissance and Goldman Sachs declined to comment.
-ICBCI did not respond to a request for comment.

 Bao, 47, who has previously worked at Morgan Stanley and Credit Suisse, has been described as one of the best-connected bankers in China.
 He plans to use part of the proceeds to develop the firm’s asset management business and to expand into markets such as United States and Southeast Asia, said the person.